EcoStruxure/OLGA/docs/DeveloperGuide.md

 ### I) b.
 Importer
 Relies on the [OWL API](https://github.com/owlcs/owlapi) to load into memory one or more ontologies and merges them into one ontology easier to visit.

-### c.
+### I) c.
 Visitor
 OLGA implements a visitor pattern to traverse all the elements of a given ontology provided by the Importer.
 The visitor crosses the following elements: Classes, ObjectProperties, DataProperties, Individuals, Literals, and the various axioms to populate the internal model.
 The visitor module relies on OWL API.

 ### I) d.
 Internal Model
 The Model allows capturing the ontology information (T-Box) independent of any targeted library or programming language.
 Separating the model from any targeted implementation offers OLGA a huge flexibility making the support for an additional language or a dependent library simply a matter of adding templates.

 The model is populated by the visitor, consists of a representation layer which captures all the elements of an ontology, it is inspired by the work of [Kalyanpur et al](https://pdfs.semanticscholar.org/5af1/38779ab343a802aa29e93ca96d347f393f7f.pdf).

 The following figure outline the various elements of the model:
 ![](https://github.com/EcoStruxure/OLGA/blob/master/docs/figures/OLGAModel.png)